 Cashmere Mill District

 The 32.5-acre Cashmere Mill Property — is located on the west end of the City of Cashmere.
 This property has access to all major utilities and services, including electricity, telephone, Internet, water, and sanitary sewer.
 The site also is within the city's Urban Growth Area boundary.
-Construction of Buildings A & B will be complete in June 2019 with two anchor tenants already secured: Hurst Construction and Blue Spirits Distillery.
+Construction of Buildings A & B will be complete in Summer 2019 with two anchor tenants already secured: Hurst Construction and Blue Spirits Distillery.

 Sunset Highway, which fronts the property, was widened and improved in 2013.
 Highway 2/97, which connects to Seattle and Spokane, is located a half-mile away.

 The Cashmere Mill Property was used primarily for lumber milling from the 1940s until late 1970s.
 Various commercial and light industrial businesses occupied the property in the 1980s and 1990s.

 In line with its mission, the Port of Chelan County acquired the land in 2008 and has since undertaken a $6.6 million cleanup and road improvement project to prepare the site for redevelopment.
 The Port work has included removing or reusing old wood waste, removing contaminated soil, and grading the site.
 Much of the work was paid for through the Department of Ecology.
 The property is now ready for development.
 Zoning allows for a mix of industrial and light-industrial and light-commercial uses.

 City of Cashmere officials and community leaders consider the Cashmere Mill Property important to the community's long-term success.
 The supply of ready-to-use sites along the Highway 2/97 corridor in the valley is limited.